Dannyzen/csh02/week-03/big-o-examples.md

 # Big-O notation examples

+These examples are inspired by Rob Bell's [blog post](http://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/).

 If you find bugs in these examples, or want to add some in your favorite language, please let me know via pull request. :)

 # O(1)